2016 Faculty Seminar in Yellowstone National Park

 The goal of this project is to develop new strategies and new approaches that colleges and universities can use to help undergraduates become thoughtful, informed, and engaged citizens.
 In a political environment where special interest groups tend to push people to polarized positions, we often try to seek common ground.

-The program, held at Mammoth Hot Spring Hotel at the northern end of the Park, begins late afternoon on Monday, July 27th and ends at noon on Saturday, August 1st.
-The cost of the program is $1,395, which includes five (5) nights individual room lodging at Mammoth Hotel (each participant will have a separate hotel room or cabin); all instruction and instructional materials, AV rental, classroom rental; in-park transportation; and reception and dinner the first night, as well as several other meals.
+The program begins late afternoon on Monday, August 1st and ends at noon on Saturday, August 6th.
+The program will be held at Mammoth Hot Springs Hotel in Yellowstone National Park.
+The cost of the program is $1,465, which includes five (5) nights individual room lodging at Mammoth Hotel (each participant will have a separate hotel room or cabin); all instruction and instructional materials, AV rental, classroom rental; in-park transportation; and several meals, including reception and dinner the first night, lunch Tuesday, and breakfast Wednesday.
 Space does not allow for guest participation in the full program.
-However, family members or guests may attend some classroom lectures, a few field trips, and evening films and presentations.
+However, guests and family members are welcome to attend some classroom lectures, a few field trips, and evening films and presentations.

 To learn more, please visit http://www.aascu.org/programs/adp/SPL/.